kajal9873/EmpowerSave/README.md

 <img width="1919" height="1134" alt="Screenshot 2026-05-23 144433" src="https://github.com/user-attachments/assets/898b411f-56ba-43d8-a8ad-80e227f5d081" />

-📌 Table of Contents

-About the Project
-Live Demo
-Features
-Pages Overview
-Tech Stack
-Project Structure
-How It Works
-License
-Contact

 📖 About the Project
 EmpowerSave is a frontend web application that acts as an AI-powered financial companion designed for women and students — two groups that often face unique financial challenges.
 The platform combines an intelligent chatbot advisor, a personal finance dashboard, a life event simulator, and detailed financial reports — all in one clean, responsive interface.